sparshsah/foggy-demo/demo/ml/musings.md

     - Settling hyperparameters and pretrained weights based on the "self-supervised" next-token-prediction task on large, generic datasets e.g. Wikipedia or Reddit or StackOverflow
 * Foundation models ->
     - Massive-scale pretrained models intended to be broadly useful
+    - Can serve as the base model in few-shot, one-shot, or zero-shot learning tasks
 * Continued / domain-adaptive pretraining ->
     - Still based on the self-supervised next-token-prediction task on large, unlabeled datasets e.g. a medical journal's archives
     - Note that everyone I've seen introduce this technique brings up the risk of "catastrophic forgetting" in the next breath like it's a knee-jerk reaction, so I'll do the same...